enewe101/corenlp-xml-reader/docs/index.rst

 .. py:class:: AnnotatedText(corenlp_xml, **kwargs)

    Create a new AnnotatedText object.
 Only the first parameter is normally needed.
-The remaining parameters control the kind of dependency parse used and whether to exclude certain kinds of named entities.
+The remaining parameters enable adding entity linking data from the AIDA software, controlling the kind of dependency parse used, and filtering the kinds of named entities, coreference chains, and mentions that are included (by default all those provided by CoreNLP are are included).

    :param str corenlp_xml: An xml string output by CoreNLP.
    :param str aida_json=None: A JSON string output by AIDA.
 AIDA is a program that disambiguates named entities, linking them to the YAGO knowledge base.
-If the JSON output of AIDA is provided, then ``entities``, ``mentions`` and ``references`` entries will be augmented with entity linking information, see below for details.
+If the JSON output of AIDA is provided, then ``entities``, ``mentions`` and ``references`` entries will be augmented with entity linking information.
    :param str dependencies='collapsed-ccprocessed': Determines which kind of dependencies will be used in constructing dependency trees.
 Three options are available: ``'collapsed-ccprocessed'`` (the default), ``'collapsed'``, and ``'basic'``.
    :param bool exclude_ordinal_NERs=False: Whether to recognize ordinal named entities.
 If ``True``, named entities of the following types will be ignored: ``'TIME'``, ``'DATE'``, ``'NUMBER'``, ``'DURATION'``, ``'PERCENT'``, ``'SET'``, ``'ORDINAL'``, and ``'MONEY'``.
    :param bool exclude_long_mentions=False: CoreNLP occaisionally includes mentions, as part of coreference chains, that are very long noun phrases.
 These mentions can be surprising and are often not useful.
 Setting this option to ``True`` causes any mentions longer that the value specified by ``long_mention_threshold`` to be discarded (default length is 5 tokens).